WilliamMajanja/Muainishi-Wa-Jenomu/README.md

 ## 🔬 How It Works

-1.  **Upload Data**: The user uploads a genome sequence file (e.g., FASTA, VCF) or selects a sample.
-The file content is read directly in the browser.
+1.  **Select Data**: The user uploads a genome sequence file or selects one or more samples from the historical library.
-2.  **Select Analysis**: The user chooses one of the five analysis types.
+2.  **Select Analysis**: The user chooses an analysis type.
+The available options change depending on whether one or multiple samples are selected.
-3.  **Call Gemini API**: A prompt is constructed containing the analysis type, a sample of the genome data, and a detailed JSON schema for the desired output format.
+3.  **Call Gemini API**: A prompt is constructed containing the analysis type, the genome data, and a detailed JSON schema for the desired output format.
 This is sent to the Gemini API.
 4.  **Receive Structured Data**: The Gemini API processes the request and returns a JSON object that conforms to the requested schema.
 5.  **Render Results**: The application parses the JSON response and uses it to render both the interactive visualizations and the raw data view.